rogerscg/iracing-leagues/README.md

 ## [Click here to perform an advanced search](search)

+Search through all active leagues based on specific criteria like cars, weekdays, times, and SoF.

 ## [Click Here for Directory](directory)

 All active leagues of more than 10 drivers.
 Almost 1,000 leagues to choose from.